Quick guess: you want more matches, more fluent conversations, or hotter dates…

 As I’m writing this, the TextGod team and I are living in Vilnius for a month.
 To uh… explore its culture.

 Coach Dan came back from a date last night and was kind of frustrated at himself:

 “Man… my first date of the evening was a girl I saw for the second time and she didn’t want to make out…” He continues. “…So okay, that’s not going to be a hookup.
 Fine, now I know to stop texting her.
 But now she’s really into me and can’t stop sending me texts!”

 Know what you’re looking for, and then tailor your Tinder about me to attract precisely your type.

-#5: Steal my profile text
+5. Steal my best profile texts

 In the following video I reveal my niche Tinder about me.
 It’s very useful to attract exactly your type on any dating app.

 Check it out now:

-#6: Five funny Tinder about me examples
+6. Three funny Tinder about me examples

 Time for some funny Tinder about me ideas for you!